Luna Display turns any modern iPad or Mac into a second display for Mac.

 Connecting via USB Cable

-Only available for Mac-to-iPad Mode at this time
+Only available for Mac-to-iPad Mode

 Is your WiFi connection not available or unreliable?
 No problem!
 Plug your iPad-compatible USB cable into another Mac port separate from the Luna hardware.
 The cable will provide a constant and consistent connection between your devices.